cl-test-grid/cl-test-grid/data/README.md

 **Library result**
 - `:libname` Name of the library tested - a keyword, like `:babel`, `:alexandria`.
 - `:status` Result of the library test suite.
+Present only if the library has testsuite adapter for cl-test-grid.
     Possible values:
     - `:ok' None of the testcases has failed.